 Sometimes when we experience behavior that is bias, we are unsure if it is a Title IX violation, and that is okay.
 There are many supports at Westminster to address bias behavior, including the Bias Education and Support team.
 If you experience bias that you think may be a Title IX violation, you can submit a Title IX Report Form as well as a Bias Report Form.

 External Title IX Resources

-If this is an emergency or there is an immediate threat, contact Campus Patrol at 801.832.2525 or call 911 directly.
-If you need to file a Title IX report with Westminster, do not call/email the Title IX Office or office staff; fill out the Title IX Reporting Form.
+If you are experiencing an emergency or an immediate threat, contact Campus Patrol at 801.832.2525 or call 911 directly.
+To file a Title IX report with Westminster, call or text the Title IX office at 801.633.2096, or fill out the Title IX Reporting Form.

 Meet the Staff